Compliance & Regulation for Section 125 Plans

 IRS Regulations

-The foundation of Section 125 plans is found in Internal Revenue Code Section 125, which outlines how employees can use pre-tax dollars to pay for certain benefits.
-The IRS requires:
+The foundation of every IRS Section 125 plan is found in IRS Code Section 125, which defines how employees may use pre-tax dollars to pay for qualified benefits.
+Under these rules, the IRS requires:

 A written Plan Document detailing exactly how the plan works